zbanack/sm64gml/README.md

 ## Notable Issues
 - The game is extremely laggy.
 You'll be lucky to get ~20fps on Windows or macOS at the moment.
 Oddly enough, the HTML5 export module can hit 100fps+.
 Further investigation is needed.
 - Way WAY waaaay too many global variables.
+Let's make proper use of structs and scoping, eh?
 - The movement engine is glitchy: wallkicks stutter, longjumps get eaten, body tilts are lacking
 - Mario’s face is glitchy.
 That’s a result of other vertex-related issues that need to be fixed.
 - The N64 rendering doesn't fully-work: z-fighting (especially with texture decals), blend modes, clamping, transparent polygons, and more need to be addressed